franklin113/Touchdesigner-Multi-Layer-Timeline/README.md

 ### - Snapping
 - Selected cues can now be snapped to the front or back of other cues

+### - Timing
+- A new timing system has been put in place by Brian Alexander.
+- Preload pulse can be received prior to every cue
+- A master parellel timer can be accessed for playback and triggering

 ## 0.73
 ### - Project Management
 - Message box has been added to ask the user to save when they close the project or load a new one